You can choose one of the following Datalore plans:

 When you publish a notebook, you publish a static copy, and no computation resources will be consumed when the user views it.

 We run your computations on Amazon AWS EC2 virtual servers.
 Below is the full list of machines available in Datalore.
-Keep in mind that only Professional plan users can have access to all the options.
+Keep in mind that your access to these options depends on the number of Datalore Credits on your account.
 See more details in CPU and GPU machine options.

 For more information, go to Amazon Web Services.